Skip to main content

 Avoid setting very long lines of text, which can become exhausting to read.
 Instead, aim to keep lines shorter than 70 characters and/or use columns when necessary.

-Do not set type on backgrounds that render text inaccessible.
-(Refer to the Accessibility page in the Color section)
+Do not set type on backgrounds that render text inaccessible; always refer to the Accessibility section of our Color page.

 Do not set type vertically.

-To avoid shouting, do not set type in all caps.
+To avoid the impression of shouting, do not set type in all caps.

 Do not outline any type that is not used as large display copy.